-1. Tax Preparation Volunteer training (10%)

-- 2. Weekly volunteer shifts with Ladder Up (40%)

-- 3. Weekly reading assignments (10%)

-- 4. Asynchronous lectures and discussion participation (5%)

-- 5. Four (4) writing assignments (15%)

-- 6. Final group project (20%)
+- 1. Tax Preparation Volunteer training (10%) - 2.
+Weekly volunteer shifts with Ladder Up (40%) - 3.
+Weekly reading/reflection assignments (16%) - 4.
+Lectures and discussion participation (5%) - 5.
+Three (4) writing assignments (9%) - 6.
+Final group project (20%)

-Schedule: Lecture will meet on Tuesdays from 6:30pm - 8:00pm.
-Lecture time will be split between asynchronous video and live discussion.
+Schedule: Lecture will meet on Mondays from 5:00pm - 7:50pm.
 Volunteer tax schedules will differ across student groups.

-Homework: Homework will involve short written pieces in response to assigned readings, four longer writing assignments, and a final group project.
+Homework: Homework will involve short written pieces in response to assigned readings and reflecting on the service-learning experience; three longer writing assignments; and a final group project.
 Work must be handed in by the deadline.
 For every six (6) hours beyond the deadline, you will lose 5% of your grade, receiving zero (0%) percent once 24 hours have passed.
 If you have an extenuating circumstance, please contact the instructor to work something out.